SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 Every validation script has to define a "validScenario()" rule, which is invoked by the simulation engine.
 When this rule returns logical *true*, the current scenario is considered to be a valid strategy.
 In this simple example, this is the case, when at least one pitstop with refueling has been planned.
 Let's take a look at another example:

-	validScenario() <= pitstopTyreSets(?tyreSets), length(?tyreSets, ?length), ?length > 0
+	validScenario() <= pitstopTyreCompounds(?tyreSets), length(?tyreSets, ?length), ?length > 0

 In this case, the current scenario is considered valid, when the tyres will be changed at least once.
-As yu can see, you have different so called logical predicates like *pitstopFuel* or *pitstopTyreSets* at hand, which you can use to implement your "validScenario()" rule.
+As yu can see, you have different so called logical predicates like *pitstopFuel* or *pitstopTyreCompounds* at hand, which you can use to implement your "validScenario()" rule.
 The available predicates are described below.

 The previous examples are of course very simple.
 Therefore, before presenting the available predicates, let's take a look at a more complex example.